 Lynn began her legal career at a law firm in Raleigh where she worked as Office Manager for six years.
-During her two years engrossed in managing a busy law office, Lynn was inspired to become an attorney herself.
-Anyone that knows Lynn will tell you she has incredible tenacity.
+During her first two years engrossed in managing a busy law office, Lynn was inspired to become an attorney herself.
+Anyone who knows Lynn will tell you she has incredible tenacity.
 Having persevered through her own divorce and now single, undaunted, she embarked on her next challenge.
 Lynn applied to law school at the North Carolina Central University School of Law evening program.
-Attending this selective law program at night with other working professionals – and studying even later at night – Lynn continued also working full time as Office Manager at her busy law firm.
+Attending this selective law program at night with other working professionals – and studying later into the night – Lynn continued also working full time as Office Manager at her busy law firm.
 Even with a demanding daytime job, Lynn excelled in law school.
 She was Senior Editor of the North Carolina Central Law Journal and recipient of the Daniel G. Sampson Award for Scholarship.
-Lynn graduated Suma Cum Laude (with highest honor) from law school as Salutatorian of the North Carolina Central School of Law class of 2006 (and Valedictorian of the competitive evening program).
+Lynn graduated Summa Cum Laude (with highest honor) from law school as Salutatorian of the North Carolina Central School of Law class of 2006 (and Valedictorian of the competitive evening program).

 After passing the N.C.
 Bar Examination, Lynn chaired the civil litigation section at Kurtz & Blum in Raleigh for over eight years, focusing on family law and wills, as well as handling certain worker’s compensation and personal injury matters.
 Knowing firsthand how much of a difference it makes when facing divorce to have a skilled and compassionate lawyer, Lynn found her niche in family law.
 In 2008, Lynn was recognized as a Top 12 of the Triangle’s Finest for Divorce & Family Law in the Independent Weekly.
-Lynn’s family law practice encompasses all aspects of separation and divorce, as well as adoption law.

 Lynn is a strong advocate of adoption, having handled numerous step-parent and private placement adoptions.
 For her, each family holds a special place in her heart.
 Lynn volunteers her time and professional talents serving on the North Carolina Bar Association Adoption Committee.
 This Committee advocates for adoption and helps improve adoption law by recommending changes to the North Carolina legislature.